 Most Beautiful Baroque Churches in the Philippines

-There are four churches around the Philippines which are included in this site.
+There are four churches around the Philippines which are included on this site.
 The churches that were included in this UNESCO World Heritage Site property played a crucial role in the country’s colonial past and identity.
 Most of these churches were built during the 16th century at the time of the Spanish colonial rule of the country.
-The churches’ unique design feature the integration of the Spanish and Latin American architectural styles with that of the Philippine indigenous architecture.
+The churches’ unique design features is the integration of the Spanish and Latin American architectural styles with that of the Philippine indigenous architecture.
 In fact, the prominence of these churches also provided a glimpse into the power that the Church had in ruling the state during the colonial history.

 Church of San Agustin in Manila

 The San Agustin Church in Manila features a design derived from the Augustinian churches in Mexico.
 In fact, it bears a strong resemblance to Puebla Cathedral in Puebla, Mexico.
 It’s located in Intramuros, in the southern district of Manila.
 It’s the only church that survived the bombardment during the Second World War.

 Given its location in Manila, it is the most popular and visited of the four churches which comprise this world heritage site.

 Church of La Nuestra Señora de la Asunción in Santa Maria, Ilocos Sur

 Located atop a hill, the Church of La Nuestra Señora de la Asuncion served as a citadel once that profess to how this architectural feat has served several purposes.
 The two huge columns at the facade of the church are among its most distinctive feature.
 Meanwhile, the reddish exterior and exposed brickwork define its unique style.